Palantir555/palantir555.github.io/_posts/2016-05-23-reversing-huawei-3-sniffing.md

 WiFi credentials.

-It's standard to keep *reserved* areas in flash; they're mostly for miscellaneous data that needs to survive accross reboots and be configurable by user, firmware or factory.
+It's standard to keep *reserved* areas in flash; they're mostly for miscellaneous data that needs to survive across reboots and be configurable by user, firmware or factory.
 It makes sense for a command called `save` to write data to such area, it explains why the data is perfectly readable as opposed to being compressed like the `filesystem`, and why we found the XML file